 We know this from sports.
 Competition is its lifeblood, providing the metric by which excellence is judged and the comparisons necessary to motivate improvement.
 We know it from games too, whether chess or video games.
 The competitive spirit is within all of us, an inner drive to get better.

-It’s even more important in economics because the hustle and bustle of trading and industrial rivalry generates the data necessary for accounting, which is the means by which efficiency is assessed.
+It’s even more important in economics because the hustle and bustle of trading and industrial rivalry generates the data necessary for accounting, which are the means by which efficiency is assessed.

 One only needs to observe the work of Elon Musk’s companies.
 His SpaceX company has achieved the seemingly impossible with a booster landing that snatched the world’s heaviest piece of equipment out of the air and prevented damage so that it can be reused.
 His achievement has shown up every bureaucracy.
 The same person has led the market in EVs and self-driving transportation, plus rescued social media from the censors.
 He might have created the first home robot (not that I want one).

 Yes, it has made him very rich, but that is not the motivation.
 It is the sign and seal of a job well done.
 It’s usually this way with history’s greatest innovators.
-The profits are the reward, as an indication of success, but not the driving purpose.
+The profits are the reward, an indication of success, but not the driving purpose.
 The primary purpose is to realize a dream of a better world.
-Just imagine if Elon truly does head a new commission to bring innovation, efficiency, and competition to government itself!
+Just imagine if he truly does end up heading a new commission to bring innovation, efficiency, and competition to government itself!

 History’s main source of resistance against market competition has always been the same: established business interests.